xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-10-23-arm-none-eabi-gcc-v9-3-1-1-4-released.md

 ## Changes

-Compared to the Arm version, there should be no functional changes.
+Compared to the official Arm version, there should be no functional changes.

 Starting with 9.x, the new archives are created with a single folder named `xpack-arm-none-eabi-gcc-9.3.1-1.4` instead of